Villy Custom: Innovation

 Villy Custom is a “fashion” brand of cruiser bike.
-Villy Custom uses an e-commerce platform with a 3D Flash-based user interface, allowing customers to change, add and remove features and colors.In June 2010, Entrepreneur magazine awarded Villy Custom with one of the 100 Most Brilliant Business Ideas of the year.
+Villy Custom uses an e-commerce platform with a 3D Flash-based user interface, allowing customers to change, add and remove features and colors.
+In June 2010, Entrepreneur magazine awarded Villy Custom with one of the 100 Most Brilliant Business Ideas of the year.

-Logos

-The official company logo is a shield including a graphic of DeVille's (nickname “Villy”) head wearing a starred collar.
-The color scheme is Gold, Black, Red and Silver.

 Company headquarters

 The company's warehouse and assemblage facility is located in downtown Dallas, Texas.
 Villy Custom also has a few bicycles showcased at the Omni Dallas Hotel.